 Dennis Fazio moved to approve the Attorney General Annual Report, with minor adjustments if needed.
 Seconded.
 No discussion.
 Motion carried.

 Jay Peterson moved to present the Bylaws as modified by the BMNA Bylaws Subcommittee Report and Recommendations at the annual meeting.
 Changes included changes to reference City Map instead of establishing specific boundaries for Bryn Mawr, a change to membership to be in perpetuity unless changed or no longer eligible, the removal of the CPP Coordinator position, an increase in area representation to include up to 3 representatives for each area.
 It also included the separation of board seats since shared seats are not a recognized as legal by state law.
 To become a member, register on the website, or declare at the annual meeting and sign card.
 Details of all of the changes can be reviewed and approved at the BMNA Annual Meeting in June.
-Jay Peterson moved that the board approve the submission of the amendment by substitution to the BMNA bylaws to the general membership for adoption.s recommended and amendment by substitution to the bylaws.
+Jay Peterson moved that the board approve the submission of the amendment by substitution to the BMNA bylaws to the general membership for adoption..
 Seconded.
+Motion carried

 Michael Fleming gave an update from a proposed Traffic and Safety Committee.
 Chris Etz has volunteered to Chair a Traffic and Safety Committee.
 This Committee will manage the location of the speed sign location as well as other duties yet to be determined.